taahahussainkhan/taahahussainkhan/README.md

 </div> -->
   </div>
   <br><br>
-    <p>As a Full Stack Web developer with skills in  React, Django Flask, MySQL and Python, I am eager to launch my career in web development.
+    <p>As a Full Stack Web developer with skills in  React/NextJS, I am eager to launch my career in web development.
 I am passionate about creating engaging user experiences and am committed to developing my skills in the field of front-end development.</p>

   </div>